vig-tirakapadi18/weather-app/README.md

 3. Fetched the weather data from API end point `https://api.openweathermap.org/data/2.5/weather?q=${city}&appid=${apiKey}&units=metric`

 4. Set the weather data using state updating function and passed the data through props to the "WeatherDetails" component.

+5. Displayed the weather data on the UI

+6. Initialized tailwindCSS for styling